pawelmat142/ToDoApp-Mobile/README.md

 ```
 * it should open `http://localhost:8100/` automatically

+To run this project locally follow these steps:
+* create directory named as you wish and open it with IDE
+* install it locally using npm:

 <br />
 You can log in with example test account:
 * login: Test